Sagrada Familia: Tickets

 The Initial Idea of the Sagrada Familia

-It was Josep Maria Bocabella, a local bookshop owner that conceived the original idea for the Sagrada Familia.
-He envisioned creating an expiatory temple dedicated to the Holy Family.
+A man by the name of Josep Maria Bocabella had the original idea for the Sagrada Familia.
+He was a local bookshop owner and envisioned creating an expiatory temple dedicated to the Holy Family.

 Gaudi's designs often incorporated elements of nature, along with stained glass, sculptures, and various other features.
-He would use these elements to tell the story of Jesus' life and other biblical events through time at the Sagrada Familia.
+He would use the elements to tell the story of Jesus' life and other biblical events through time.

-Understanding that the project would not be completed within his lifetime, Gaudi focused on the exterior, believing that if the outside was completed, future generations would be more likely to continue the work and complete the project.
+Gaudi also realised the Sagrada Familia would not be completed during his lifetime, so he focused on the exterior, believing that if the outside was completed, future generations would be more likely to continue the work and complete the project.

-The Sagrada Familia has faced numerous challenges over the years.
-It was damaged by an arson attack during the Spanish Civil War (1936-1939), which caused construction to halt.
+The Sagrada Familia has faced numerous challenges over the years including being damaged by an arson attack during the Spanish Civil War, which caused construction to halt.
 Work finally resumed in 1954.
-More recently, the COVID-19 pandemic in 2020 also temporarily forced construction to stop.
+Then the COVID-19 pandemic in 2020 also temporarily forced construction to stop.
 Despite these setbacks, the project continues, with Gaudi's vision still guiding its completion.

 See All Sagrada Familia Ticket Options